saikat-panja/actions-1/README.md

     - `cancel-in-progress`
         - if `true` cancels any current running job or workflow within the same concurrency group
         - if `false` new one waits till the currently running job completes

+### timeout for jobs and steps
+- github by default kills the workflow after 6hrs
+- timeout option can be mentioned at
+    - step level
+    - job level